signalshore/signalshore.github.io/content/2018-05-08-Lambda-Calculus-Part-2.md

 What does it mean for something to be computable ?

-Everyday in out lives we use a computer in one form or another, i.e. computation takes place every single day in numerous methods, but do we know what computation really is ?
-Gerry Sussan said in SICP (I might be paraphrasing him here)
+Everyday in out lives we use a computer in one form or another, i.e. computation takes place every single day in numerous ways, but do we know what computation really is ?

+Gerald Jay Sussman said in SICP (Structure and Interpretation of Computer Programs) and I might be paraphrasing him a bit here:

 > It's always harder in computer science to talk about what something
 > means than to go about and do it.